alsyundawy/Spotify-Ad-free/README.md

 I do _not officially maintain the project_ which means every work I still do is for the community only and entirely for free.
 No one is forced to download something from the [release tab](https://github.com/CHEF-KOCH/Spotify-Ad-free/releases) nor do I support something illegal here.
 Repacking the installer is not illegal, however modifying the files itself is because it's against ToS (which I respect) but including several additional patches and a hosts file seems okay to me.

 Overall I provide:
-* I provide mirrors as they come (in case someone wants to manually up-/downgrade) I also provide Ad-Free mods for Desktops and the Android OS.
+* I provide untouched official mirrors as they come in case someone wants to manually up-/downgrade.
+* I provide Ad-Free mods for Desktops and the Android OS.
-* The UWP Spotify app gets updates _quicker_ since they are automatically compiled (which explaine the strange [versions scheme](https://en.wikipedia.org/wiki/Software_versioning)) which means the Win32 apps are uploaded 4-7 days later (depending how fast Spotify rolls them out).
+* The UWP Spotify app gets updates _quicker_ since they are automatically compiled (which explaine the strange [versions scheme](https://en.wikipedia.org/wiki/Software_versioning)) which means the Win32 apps are uploaded 4-10 days later (depending how fast Spotify rolls them out).

 ### Reference